 If you miss the connecting flight

 A passenger may end up missing his connection flight due to a delay of an earlier flight.
-Passengers may then be entitled to compensation, if he reaches his destination more than three hours later with an alternative flight connection.
-However, the prerequisite for this is that both flights were booked together as one trip.
+If a passenger accepts an alternative connection flight they may still be entitled to a compensation.
+The compensation can be owed if the flight arrives at the final destination with more than three hours delay, the prerequisite however is that both flights were booked together as one trip.

 Reimbursement of the fare and earliest possible return flight to the departure airport.